How does this medication work? What will it do for me?

-Each pink, oval, biconvex tablet engraved "APO" over "L10" on one side contains 10 mg lisinopril.
+Each pink, oval, biconvex tablet engraved "APO" over "L10" on one side contains 10 mg of lisinopril.
 Nonmedicinal ingredients: ferric oxide and orange shade, lactose and zinc stearate.

-Each deep pink, oval, biconvex tablet engraved "APO" over "L20" on one side contains 20 mg lisinopril.
+Each deep pink, oval, biconvex tablet engraved "APO" over "L20" on one side contains 20 mg of lisinopril.
 Nonmedicinal ingredients: ferric oxide and orange shade, lactose and zinc stearate.

-Each yellow, round, biconvex tablet engraved "APO" over "40" on one side contains 40 mg lisinopril.
+Each yellow, round, biconvex tablet engraved "APO" over "40" on one side contains 40 mg of lisinopril.
 Nonmedicinal ingredients: ferric oxide and orange shade, lactose and zinc stearate.

 How should I use this medication?

 The recommended adult dose of lisinopril ranges from 2.5 mg to 40 mg daily, depending on the condition being treated.
 It is taken in one daily dose with or without food.

 People who take other medications that lower blood pressure (e.g., diuretics) or people who have kidney disease may need lower doses.
 It may take up to 2 weeks to see the full effects of the medication.

 The dose of lisinopril for children is determined by the child's body weight.
 Children who weigh 20 to 50 kilograms should start with 2.5 mg once daily.
 This may be gradually increased to a daily dose of 20 mg.
 Children who weigh more than 50 kilograms should start with 5 mg taken once daily.
 This may be gradually increased to a daily dose of 40 mg.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.